pdobbler/cool-python-scripts/GlobalBacteria/DATA_PROCESSING/README.md

+### UNZIPPING FILES AND CHECKING

-# check zip files content...
+// check zip files content...
 echo "FILES" > zip_files.txt
 for file in *.zip
 do